sonelrubin/dynamics-365-contact-center/contact-center/implement/set-up-embedded-experience.md

 - Make sure that you have the embedded widget URL.
 To find the embedded widget URL, go to the welcome page of Contact Center admin center.
 Select **Open** under **Your default contact center**, then navigate to the **Conversation widget** tab.
 You'll find the URL listed under **Integration into third-party systems**.

-## Set up Call Center in Salesforce
+## Set up the call center in Salesforce

 1. Download the Call Center definition file from the following URL: `https://github.com/microsoft/copilot-for-service/blob/main/samples/SFCallCenter/Dynamics365CallCenter.xml`.